ben-ng/sourcemap-validator/Readme.md

  * `sourceContent` is a map to the raw source files
     * Optional - If left empty, the inline `sourceContent` in `sourceMap` will be used

-If your `sourceMap` has inline `sourceContent`, those files will take precedence over the first argument to `validate`, so you can pass an empty object in.

 ## Examples

 ```js